Neos-Metaverse/NeosPublic/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+IMPORTANT: PLEASE REPLACE OR DELETE (if not relevant) ANY TEXT IN BRACKETS [Like this] AND THIS ONE AS WELL

 ## Describe the bug
-A clear and concise description of what the bug is.
+[A clear and concise description of what the bug is.]

 ## Relevant issues
-Did you find any existing issues relevant to this one?
-If you found the same issue, please contribute to that one instead of making a duplicate.
+[Did you find any existing issues relevant to this one?
+If you found the same issue, please contribute to that one instead of making a duplicate.]

 ## To Reproduce
-Steps to reproduce the behavior:
+[Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See error]

 ## Expected behavior
-A clear and concise description of what you expected to happen.
+[A clear and concise description of what you expected to happen.]

 ## Screenshots / Video
-If applicable, add screenshots or a video to help explain your problem.
+[If applicable, add screenshots or a video to help explain your problem.]

 ## Bug information (please complete the following information):
  - How often does it happen: [Always, Sometimes, Only Once]